alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I gave a presentation on my code in class.
 It went very well, and I also made progress with databases.

 **Thoughts**: Tomorrow I have a database demo, so today I practiced on it and made some progress with the code.

+### Day 47: August 06, Wednesday

+**Today's Progress**: Today I started a new project, something simple but I hope it looks good.
+Memora, a simple web page to study languages with Flashcards.

+**Thoughts**: It was a good afternoon.
+I enjoyed working on something new and simple.

+**Link(s) to work**: [Commit of today](https://github.com/alex-gamero/Memora/commit/c2b81eee7f8a5ac018af32c37c2d743b19087585)